EricTurnerDev/desktop-scripts-bb/README.md

 ### Project Structure

 - `docs/` contains Markdown documents for each script.
+- `idea-stubs/` contains namespaces to eliminate errors in the IDE.
 - `out/` contains the built scripts that you install.
 - `scripts/` contains the Babashka scripts.
 - `src/` contains namespaces used by the Babashka scripts.
 Think of these like libraries.